-Making your lawn or landscape toxin-free might seem like a daunting task, but, rest assured, the process is no more complicated or costly than maintaining a chemical landscape.
-Here are the basics for maintaining a PRFCT (toxin-free!) lawn and landscape
+Making your lawn or landscape toxic-free might seem like a daunting task, but, rest assured, the process is no more complicated or costly than maintaining a chemical landscape.
+Here are the basics for maintaining a PRFCT (toxic-free!) lawn and landscape

 1. Soil: the foundation for plant health is deep roots and efficient nutrient uptake.
 Healthy soil contains organisms that fight lawn and landscape pests.
 Chemicals destroy these organisms.
 Promote healthy soil with proper watering, mowing, aeration and compost.